Scott Ryan (actor)

 Scott Ryan (born 12 May 1973) is an Australian actor, writer, and director.
-He wrote and starred in the FX series Mr Inbetween and the film The Magician, which he also directed.
+He wrote and starred in the FX series Mr Inbetween (2018–2021) and the film The Magician (2005), which he also directed.

 Early life and writing beginnings

-Ryan grew up in Hallam and moved to Richmond at age 17.
+Ryan grew up in Hallam, Victoria and moved to Richmond at age 17.
 His passion for storytelling began in primary school, where his writing talent was first noticed when his teacher asked him to read his story aloud to the class.
 This experience inspired him to write and perform plays, but after a failed improvisation attempt, he stopped writing until his twenties.

 Ryan faced challenges in high school, being asked to leave both alma maters.
-He later described his behavior as possibly related to oppositional defiant disorder, recounting experiences of public humiliation by teachers.
+He later described his behaviour as possibly related to oppositional defiant disorder, recounting experiences of public humiliation by teachers.
 At 17, Ryan's mental health declined, leading to agoraphobia.
 He lived reclusively, leaving his home only for essential tasks.
-Ryan later encountered Dr. Richard Liu, a master of medicine and martial arts, who introduced him to Chinese herbs and meditation.
-For 12 years, Ryan led a monk-like lifestyle, practicing yoga, tai chi, and meditation, abstaining from indulgences.
-This period of reflection reignited his passion for writing, which became his salvation.
+Ryan later encountered Richard Liu, a master of medicine and martial arts, who introduced him to Chinese herbs and meditation.
+For 12 years, Ryan led a monk-like lifestyle, practising yoga, tai chi, and meditation, and abstaining from indulgences.
+This period of reflection reignited his passion for writing.